Goutte/godot-trackball-camera/README.md

 Install
 -------

-The installation is as usual, through the Assets Lib.
+The installation is as usual, through the Assets Library.
 Then, enable the plugin in `Scene > Project Settings > Plugins`.

 You can also simply copy the files of this project into yours, it should work.